-"I would never choose to pass as a it's very dull being the girl next door.
-I sequin."

-Ironically, the one person interviewed want people to know I'm a boy dressed as a woman and pulling it off."
+"I would never choose to pass as a woman," he said in an interview.
+"I think it's very dull being the girl next door.
+I want people to know I'm a boy dressed as a woman and pulling it off."
 Unlike the other transvestites, Alexander said he "definitely lived within a gay community life," although he added he was "never one to set limitations" with his sexuality.